Press

 Saying No to City of Yes

-Marte Details Reasons Behind Only Vote Against City Hall Plan from a Manhattan Council Member
+Marte Details Reasons Behind Only Vote Against City Hall Plan from a Manhattan Council Member.
+Council member Marte was the only ‘no’ vote in the Manhattan delegation, although 19 other representatives from the remaining four boroughs followed his lead

 READ MORE HERE